swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ## Speed Up Caching With zstd

 As it turns out, `actions/cache` compresses directories before uploading them to GitHub.
-This compression process uses `gzip` by default.
-Considering `gzip` runs on a single CPU core, it can easily take 2.5 minutes to compress and upload a 1.5 GB `.build` directory.
+This compression process uses [`gzip`](https://github.com/Distrotech/gzip) by default.
+Considering [`gzip`](https://github.com/Distrotech/gzip) runs on a single CPU core, it can easily take 2.5 minutes to compress and upload a 1.5 GB `.build` directory.
+This way, almost half your CI time is wasted in the cache-related operations.

-The hope is not lost though.
-The good news is that `actions/cache` detects if the `zstd` compression algorithm is available on the machine, and if so, it'll use that instead of `gzip`.
+The hope is not lost, though.
+The good news is that `actions/cache` detects if [`zstd`](https://github.com/facebook/zstd) is available on the machine, and if so, it'll use that instead of [`gzip`](https://github.com/Distrotech/gzip).

+[`zstd`](https://github.com/facebook/zstd) is a modern alternative to the [`gzip`](https://github.com/Distrotech/gzip) compression algorithm.
+It's not only much faster, but is also more effective at decreasing the file size during compression.

-For your purposes `zstd` is much faster than `gzip`.
-Even `gzip`'s parallel implementation known as `pigz` is noticeably slower than `zstd` in this case.
+Even [`gzip`](https://github.com/Distrotech/gzip)'s parallel implementation known as [`pigz`](https://github.com/madler/pigz) is noticeably slower than [`zstd`](https://github.com/facebook/zstd) in this case.

-Simply install `zstd` on the machine before any calls to `actions/cache`.
-This way `actions/cache` can detect and use `zstd`:
+Simply install [`zstd`](https://github.com/facebook/zstd) on the machine before any calls to `actions/cache`.
+This way `actions/cache` can detect and use [`zstd`](https://github.com/facebook/zstd):

 ```diff
 +      - name: Install zstd